Asset Protection Permits

 What is an Asset Protection Pre-commencement Report?

-The Pre-commencement Report protects the applicant against paying for damage that may have existed prior to starting the building works.
-To clearly identify the damaged assets on site, the applicant is required to provide a written description of pre-existing damage as well as photographic evidence of damage and of surrounding area.
+The Pre-commencement Report protects the applicant against paying for damage that may have existed on to Council’s infrastructure and nature strip assets prior to starting the building/demolition works.
+To clearly identify the damaged Council infrastructure and nature strip assets on site, the applicant is required to provide a written description of pre-existing damage as well as photographic evidence of damage within the setting of the surrounding area.

 What is security bond?

-A security bond is required to cover cost of damaged assets resulting from your building works.
+A security bond is required to cover cost of potential damages to Council’s infrastructure and nature strip assets that may result from your building and/or demolition works.
 If the value of the bond does not cover the rectification costs, Council will invoice you to recover the additional cost.
 If minor or no damage occurs, then partial or entire bond will be returned to you accordingly.
-The applicable bond is:

 Is there an alternative to rectify damages?